jaylenw/minio-docker-setup/README.md

 1.)
 Run `docker compose -f docker-compose.yml -f docker-compose.nfs.prod.yml up` after making applicable changes to the `docker-compose.nfs.prod.yml` file.

 2.)
-Configure NGINX to forward traffic to your Nextcloud application.
+Configure NGINX to forward traffic to your Minio application.
 I strongly suggest having a proxy server in front of your Minio docker environment.

 Below is an example of a reverse-proxy configuration to get you started using [NGNIX](https://www.nginx.com/).
 *PLEASE CONFIGURE YOUR DEPLOYMENT WITH SSL.
 You can do so with [Certbot](https://certbot.eff.org/).
 It will take the configuration below and modify it to support https.*

 ```
-# configuration for nextcloud production environment
+# configuration for minio production environment
 upstream minio-prod-backend-server {
     # the minio application in minio container
     server <localhost or whatever IP>:9000; # ip and use the port specified in the docker-compose.yml